bixb922/umidiparser/README.md

-The event.delta_us property is calculated as the time in microseconds between last and this event, taking into account both the set tempo meta events and the "MIDI ticks per quarter note" parameter in the MIDI file header.
+The event.delta_us property is calculated as the time in microseconds between last and this event, taking into account both the set tempo meta events and the "MIDI ticks per quarter note" (also known as "pulses per beat") parameter in the MIDI file header.
 For type 1 files, all set tempo meta events may be in track 0 (as it is usually done), or they may occur in any track.